 Aging by itself does not prevent a man from being able to enjoy sexual relationships.

-Medications (especially those used to treat
+Medicines (especially those used to treat

 BPH may eventually interfere with urination.
-The enlarged prostate partially blocks the tube that drains the urinary bladder (urethra).
+The enlarged prostate partially blocks the tube that drains the bladder (urethra).
 Changes in the prostate gland make elderly men more likely to have urinary tract infections.

-Prostate gland infections or inflammation ( prostatitis) may also occur.
+Prostate gland infections or inflammation (prostatitis) may also occur.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.